CourtHive/tods-competition-factory/documentation/docs/apis/tournament-engine-api.md

 ## addEventEntries

-Adds participantIds to the entries array in an event
+Adds `participantIds` to `event.entries`; optionally pass drawId to add participantIds to `drawDefinition.entries` at the same time.

 ```js
 tournamentEngine.addEventEntries({